 It was also in Bellingham that I discovered dance, sonething almost unheard of in West Dakota.
 Eventually, I would take classes in ballet, modern and jazz.
 However, it was as frustrating as it was exciting.
 Your body just can’t do what you want it to if you don’t start taking classes when you’re six years old.

-I would spend one year at the University of Alaska at Fairbanks, where I played more hockey than soccer.
-But I would return to Bellingham to finish my degree in applied ecology, graduating in 1983.
+I spent one year at the University of Alaska at Fairbanks, where I played more hockey than soccer.
+I then returned to Bellingham to finish my degree in applied ecology, graduating in 1983.